 Indigenous Cultural Heritage Advisory Council

-The Indigenous Cultural Heritage Advisory Council (ICHAC) provides advice to Parks Canada on cultural heritage-related projects or initiatives*, with the goal of advancing reconciliation and supporting the Agency in managing the heritage places in its care in the spirit of the United Nations Declaration on the Rights of Indigenous Peoples.
+The Indigenous Cultural Heritage Advisory Council (the Council) provides advice to Parks Canada on cultural heritage-related projects or initiativesFootnote 1, with the goal of advancing reconciliation and supporting the Agency in managing the heritage places in its care in the spirit of the United Nations Declaration on the Rights of Indigenous Peoples.

 The Council advises Parks Canada on policy, programs and initiatives related to history and heritage, including presentation of history at sites managed by Parks Canada, designations and commemorations, archaeology, collections and repatriation, and the management of cultural resources.